 Profiles of Insider Threats

-While malicious internal actors grab the headlines (think Eric Snowden), your most profound threats are likely the least obvious.
+While malicious internal actors grab the headlines (think Edward Snowden), your most profound threats are likely the least obvious.
 They constitute the backbone of your workforce.
 These so-called ‘inadvertent insiders’ exist in every organization around the globe.
 They’re usually well-intentioned, but they’re also careless.
 And that carelessness could severely impact your company.
 A much smaller segment will act deliberately.
 According to 2018 Ponemon Institute research, the average cost of an inadvertent insider breach exceeded $8.7M, accounting for 64 percent of total incidents.

 This group of inside actors will generally appear to be compliant with an organization’s security requirements.
 Typically, they do not respond to awareness training – it’s simply a ‘check-the-box’ exercise, perhaps required annually.
 For example, this group is more likely to open a phishing email and click on a malicious link.
 While this group is not large, it’s responsible for more than 60 percent of incident tickets.

 The careless employee represents the largest insider threat subset and carries the heftiest cost to the organization.
 Again, they may appear to be compliant with security policies, but small infractions add up.
 These behaviors can range from bad security hygiene, such as poor password selection, to simply taking shortcuts in the interests of productivity.
 New employees constitute the largest subset of negligent insiders, reinforcing the fact that mistakes, and not intentional acts, are truly the culprit.

 Frequent travelers fall within this category as well, often with the misperception of productivity gains.
 Unsecured public Wi-Fi connections can expose valuable corporate data to bad actors lurking in airports, coffee shops and hotels.
 The irony here lies in the fact that the potential damage severely outweighs any possible productivity gains in the few minutes they’re able to get work done.